zencart/documentation/content/user/plugins/why_plugins.md

 For this reason, USPS functionality is provided by a plugin.

-The same is true for UPS and many other modules.
+The same is true for many other shipping and payment modules.

 ## Desire to keep the core small
 The smaller Zen Cart is, the easier it is to maintain, for both the developers on the core team and for individual store owners.